 2. Letter of motivation

-Please note that you will be notified whether you were selected one week before the beginning of the course.
+Please note that you will be notified whether you were selected at least one week before the beginning of the course.
+UNITAR cannot guarantee that any fellowship places will be available and will not be able to provide further details on when any places may become available.
 If you are selected, you will be asked to provide the following information:

 1. Copy of your passport